gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 - [run-all](#run-all)

 The path to the Terragrunt provider cache directory.
 By default, `terragrunt/providers` folder in the user cache directory: `$HOME/.cache` on Unix systems, `$HOME/Library/Caches` on Darwin, `%LocalAppData%` on Windows.
 The file structure of the cache directory is identical to the OpenTofu/Terraform [plugin_cache_dir](https://developer.hashicorp.com/terraform/cli/config/config-file#provider-plugin-cache) directory.
-Make sure to read [Provider Caching](https://terragrunt.gruntwork.io/docs/features/provider-cache/) for context.
+Make sure to read [Provider Cache Server](https://terragrunt.gruntwork.io/docs/features/provider-cache-server) for context.

 ### terragrunt-provider-cache-hostname